 All is history

-Elements of “All is history” were developed in 2012 and then again in 2015.
+Elements of All is history were developed in 2012 and 2015.

-In this work, I create something which Ludwig Feuerbach defined as Entwicklungsfähigkeit – a capacity to be developed.
-“All is history” constructs a unique visual language “in which what is experienced is language itself”.
-It is an “experimentum linguae of this kind in which the limits of language are to be found not outside language, in the direction of its referent [lack of historic data], but in an experience of language as such, in its pure self-reference.“
+All is history constructs a unique visual language ‘in which what is experienced is language itself’, or to be precise, history itself.
+It is, paraphrasing Agamben, an experimentum linguae of this kind in which the limits of history are to be found not outside it, in the direction of its referent (lack of historical data), but in an experience of history as such, in its pure self-reference.

 The work of art has always form of an experience and as such, it can only exist in the moment of the present.
 ‘All is history’, however, art is necessarily in the present.
 And consequently, art is capable of turning everything into history, as the neon statement ‘All is history’ is turning, in a way, anything into a readymade.